Rattle and Hum: Live performances

 The album contains a live version of Bob Dylan's "All Along the Watchtower".
 The performance is from the band's impromptu "Save the Yuppies" concert in Justin Herman Plaza in San Francisco, California on 11 November 1987.
 The video intersperses the performance of the song with footage from the band's performance of "Pride" from the same show, during which Bono spray-painted "Rock and Roll Stops the Traffic" on the Vaillancourt Fountain.
 This caused a bit of controversy, and ultimately, the band paid to repair the damage and publicly apologised for the incident.
 The phrase "Rock and Roll Stops the Traffic" reappeared 18 years later in the video "All Because of You" when an unnamed fan appeared with the sign at 1:55 in the video.
 It also reappeared in February 2009, when the band played on the rooftop of the BBC Radio studios in Langham Place.

 Dennis Bell, director of New York gospel choir The New Voices of Freedom, recorded a demo of a gospel version of "I Still Haven't Found What I'm Looking For".
 While in Glasgow in late July during the Joshua Tree Tour, Rob Partridge of Island Records played the demo for the band.
 In late September, U2 rehearsed with Bell's choir in a Harlem church, and a few days later they performed the song together at U2's Madison Square Garden concert.
 Footage of the rehearsal is featured in the movie, while the Madison Square Garden performance appears on the album.
+In the film, Bono's arm is in a sling because he had fallen off the stage on a rain-soaked concert floor in Washington, D.C. and had dislocated his shoulder.
 After the church rehearsal, U2 walked around the Harlem neighbourhood where they came across blues duo, Satan and Adam, playing in the street.
 A 40-second clip of them playing their composition, "Freedom for My People", appears on both the movie and the album.

 During "Silver and Gold", Bono explains that the song is an attack on apartheid.
 "The Star Spangled Banner" is an excerpt of Jimi Hendrix's famous Woodstock performance in 1969.
 The noise of the crowd was sampled extensively by The KLF for 'the Stadium House Trilogy' of singles on their 1991 album The White Room.